cwirving/directory-to-object/README.md

-# Directory-To-Object: A configuration directory reader
+# Directory-To-Object: A configuration directory loader

 ## Introduction and rationale